Optical response of highly excited particles in a strongly correlated system

 The second feature, pronounced within the g.s. is the Drude weight $D$, i.e. peak at $\omega=0$ which accounts for $\sim 1/3$ of the weight in the sum rule at $T=0$.
 It should acquire a finite width in the equilibrium at $T>0$ due to scattering processes (i.e. in the strict sense $D=0$ is expected for a nonintegrable system).
-Although within both methods used (Eq.~\ref{drudebasis} would require the full ED method) we cannot strictly establish and determine the value of $D(t)$ as defined in Eqs.~(\ref{dt},\ref{drudebasis}), it is evident that with respect to the low-$\omega$ response studied, excited particles reveal quite different behavior.
-Within the ED the $\pi$-pulse excited hole shows essentially no Drude peak, i.e., no corresponding low-$\omega$ remainder at $t>0$.
-On the other hand, the initially localized hole displays a substantial low-$\omega$ peak and presumably $D(t)>0$ (note that we use broadening $\delta \omega = 0.1$) at all $t>0$, although the weight is smaller than in $\tilde\sigma_0(\omega)$.
-Using the EDLFS we notice a weak remainder of the low-$\omega$ contribution even for the $\pi$ pulse, though much smaller than for the localized hole.
-These findings indirectly support Eq. (\ref{drudebasis}), that also the initial wf. (and not just its total energy) determines the limiting Drude weight value $D_0$.
+Although within both methods used (Eq.~\ref{drudebasis} would require full ED method) we cannot strictly establish and determine the value of $D(t)$ as defined in Eqs.~(\ref{dt},\ref{drudebasis}), it is evident that with the respect of low-$\omega$ response studied, excited particles reveal quite different behavior.
+Within the ED $\pi$-pulse excited hole shows essentially no Drude peak, i.e., no corresponding low-$\omega$ remainder at $t>0$.
+On the other hand, initially localized hole displays a substantial low-$\omega$ peak and presumably $D(t)>0$ (note that we use broadening $\delta \omega = 0.1$) at all $t>0$, although the weight is smaller than in $\tilde\sigma_0(\omega)$.
+Using the EDLFS we notice a weak remainder of the low-$\omega$ contribution even for $\pi$-pulse, yet much smaller than for the localized hole.
+This findings indirectly support Eq. (\ref{drudebasis}), that also the initial wf. (and not just its total energy) determines the limiting Drude weight value $D_0$.